What Is a Fleet Card? Key Benefits & How They Work

 One of the best perks of fleet cards is the potential cost savings drivers can achieve by using the card.
 Let’s explore some key savings opportunities:

-• Discounted fuel – Fleet cards often give drivers access to cheaper fuel, offering upwards of five cents per gallon off of retail prices.
+• Fuel Discount – Fleet cards often give drivers access to cheaper fuel, offering upwards of five cents per gallon off of retail prices.
 As fuel prices increase, saving money on fuel is more important than ever to help truckers sustain their bottom line.

 • Reduced administrative costs – In many cases, fleet card companies provide additional conveniences for fleets, helping them save money.
-With built-in report generation, integration with bookkeeping software, and one-click billing and payroll functions, owner operators can reduce their software costs and their time spent organizing and manually entering data—both of which can reduce overhead costs.
+With built-in report generation, integration with bookkeeping software, and one-click billing and payroll functions, owner-operators can reduce their software costs and the time spent organizing and manually entering data, which can reduce overhead costs.

 • Increased creditworthiness – Many fleet card companies regularly report drivers’ credit use and payment history to credit bureaus—entities that create credit scores.
 By spending and paying responsibly, drivers can increase their creditworthiness, which can lead to reduced interest rates for future financed purchases.